top of page

 Michal omitted all of my words aside from the last line, leaving out the crux of the message, which was to call Rebekah and him out for continued defamation and accusing Fit Test Victoria of impersonating them.

-Michal also removed the subject line: "DEFAMATION" and deleted the screenshot where he was defaming Fit Test Victoria.
+Michal also removed the subject line: "DEFAMATION" and deleted the screenshot where he was blatantly defaming Fit Test Victoria.
 He even moved my email signature up to appear as if that one sentence was the entire email.

 What Michal did by doctoring my email and posting it on social media is called 'defamation by omission.'